-This weekend, I took advantage of some free time this weekend to revisit this classic book by the late author George Orwell (1903-1950).
+This weekend, I took advantage of some free time to revisit this classic book by the late author George Orwell (1903-1950).
 I had been thinking about it for some time as I watched news to remain aware of the continuing Covid-19 pandemic and developments in China, in particular Beijing’s efforts to place Hong Kong firmly in its grip.
 North Korea increased tensions with South Korea by termination diplomatic relations and destroying the joint liaison office used for meetings between world powers and Pyongyang.
 The world seems to be at the brink of anarchy as right-wing figures rise to power and in the process take their nations in a different course away from progressivism.
 In some nations, the state becomes the face of nation and party rules over the individual.
 Essentially, in the years since this book was written, we have seen the rise of what Orwell called Big Brother.

 When he wrote this book in 1949, I do not believe that Orwell had any idea that this book would become the blueprint for the totalitarian police states we see in existence today.
 This book became so popular that not only is it assigned reading for many students but it was also adapted for the silver screen in 1984 by Michael Radford.
 The film of the same name was released on March 22, 1985 and starred John Hurt and the late Richard Burton.
 Since that time, it has remained a masterpiece about the watchful eyes of the government and is often cited during discussions about invasion of privacy and overreach by the government.